 Our Birch Sweet essential Oil is 100% pure and natural.
 It is free of any chemicals, pesticides, synthetic perfumes, fillers, or carrier oils.Cautions

-Blood Orange essential oil is popular for its sweet, tangy, citrus aroma.
-Use it in an uplifting aromatherapy bath, to freshen up a room or scent skin products.
+Blood Orange Essential Oil is a lesser known citrus oil that we love it for its sweet, tangy, citrus aroma.
+Use it in an uplifting aromatherapy bath, to freshen up a room, or scent body products.

 Blood orange is distinctive for the deep red color of the meat of its fruit.
 It is also known as the Maltese orange and has properties similar to Sweet Orange.